-This section relies on observational studies performed by analysing correlation between specific meteorological conditions projected to occur more frequently in the future and surface pollutants, and global and regional scale modelling studies considering solely climate change in the future.
-We also assess the surface ozone and PM2.5 changes based on CMIP6 models analysed in AerChemMIP, considering climate change in isolation with emissions in 2050 from SSP3-7.0 scenario (see Section 6.7.1).
-Air quality being highly variable in space and time, the use of regional atmospheric chemistry models is necessary to characterise the effect of future climate on air quality properly.
-However, difficulties for such assessment arise from the need for long simulations that include complex chemistry-natural system interactions with high computational cost, in addition to the difficulty related to the regionalisation of climate change (see Section 10.3.1.2).
+This section relies on observational studies performed by analysing the correlation between specific meteorological conditions projected to occur more frequently in the future and surface pollutants, and global- and regional-scale modelling studies considering solely climate change in the future.
+We also assess the surface ozone and PM2.5 changes based on CMIP6 models analysed in AerChemMIP, considering climate change in isolation with emissions in 2050 from SSP3-7.0 scenario (Section 6.7.1).
+Air quality being highly variable in space and time, the use of regional atmospheric chemistry models is necessary to characterize the effect of future climate on air quality properly.
+However, difficulties for such assessment arise from the need for long simulations that include complex chemistry–natural system interactions with high computational cost, in addition to the difficulty related to the regionalization of climate change (Section 10.3.1.2).
 Changes in the occurrence of weather patterns influencing air pollution (e.g., anticyclonic stagnation conditions, transport pathways from pollution sources, convection) due to climate change are assessed in Chapters 4 and 11.

-Effect of climate change on surface O3
+Effect of Climate Change on Surface O3